|Annual Meetings: Financial Support|

 Supporting letters are not required.
 Applications received after the deadline may not be considered.
 Previous recipients are eligible to receive a second award, but you must apply again, and your application must be competitive.
 Members of AFS Cultural Diversity Committee will review the applications and select the grant recipients.

 The deadline for applications is April 15.
 Send letters of application to Tim Lloyd at email@example.com.

 AFS Stipends for International Participants

-The American Folklore Society warmly encourages the attendance of folklorists and other cultural specialists from outside the United States.
+The American Folklore Society warmly encourages the attendance of folklorists and other cultural specialists from outside the United States and Canada.

 A limited number of travel stipends will be available on a competitive basis for international scholars and practitioners at a junior level who are participating in the annual meeting program.
 Stipends will vary between $500 and $800, depending on the availability of funds and the number of applicants.
 Previous recipients of international travel awards are not eligible to apply.

 The AFS particularly encourages applications from individuals who have limited or no institutional support for travel, as well as from independent scholars and freelance practitioners.
 Applicants should be in the early stages of their careers.
 Please note: this award is primarily for international scholars traveling to the meeting from abroad, rather than for international scholars already residing in North America.

 To apply for a travel stipend, please send the following: